DashingNights/banana/README.md

-# Banana Project ( wiki & such might sometimes be outdated)
+# Banana Project ( WIKI & THIS README IS OUTDATED EXCEPT FOR THE CONFIG PART)

 This is a one-page documentation for the Banana Project.
 This project is primarily made for the HKUGACollege student-ran 'College Insider'.
 Please edit to fit usage purposes when forked.